gturri/aXMLRPC/README.md

 The client will be able to send `null` values.
 A `null` value will be send as `<nil/>`.
 This extension is described under: http://ontosys.com/xml-rpc/extensions.php

+#### FLAGS_IGNORE_STATUSCODE

+With this flag enabled, the XML-RPC client will ignore the HTTP status code of the response from the server.
+According to specification the status code must be 200.
+This flag is only needed for the use with not standard compliant servers.

 License
 =======